Bumblebee202111/MinusOneMusic-public/README.md

 This project explores building complex apps by implementing core NCM features using modern Android approaches.
 Focus is on technical implementation rather than creativity.

 Note: Early development stage.
+Historically, the existing code is not good.
 Current progress by screens:

-- Well Implemented
+- Implemented

   - 我的